People's Liberation Army Daily

 The People's Liberation Army Daily (解放军报 (Jiěfàngjūn Bào)), or PLA Daily for short, is the official newspaper of the Chinese People's Liberation Army (PLA).
 Institutionally, the PLA Daily provides information on the policies and viewpoints of the Central Military Commission, and in that capacity speaks on the part of the PLA itself.
-Its editorial line hews closely to that found in the Chinese Communist Party's own official newspaper, People's Daily.
+Its editorial line adheres closely to that found in the Chinese Communist Party's own official newspaper, People's Daily.

 History

 The PLA Daily was established on 1 January 1956, under the aegis of the Chinese Communist Party's Central Military Commission as the Army's official newspaper.
 During the Cultural Revolution, the publications chief editor was purged in a political struggle and Marshal Lin Biao—at the time Mao Zedong's close comrade and Minister of National Defense—was named officer in charge of the paper in an acting capacity before becoming its editor in chief.
 The most important editorials of the newspaper were jointly published by People's Daily and Red Flag together with its own staff from 1967 to 1978, becoming thus the so-called Two Newspapers and One Journal, directly representing the highest voice of Chinese Communist Party.

 The PLA Daily is owned and operated by the Political Work Department of the Central Military Commission, until 2016 the People's Liberation Army General Political Department, and its staff and correspondents mostly come from the press bureaus of the army's service branches and theater commands nationwide.

 In March 2018, People's Liberation Army Daily won the Third National Top 100 Newspapers in China.